Architecture of Earthquakes in the Deep Crust: International Arctic Expedition Science for Undergraduates

 Timeline

-July 22-Aug 4: Campus-based lab research at Concord University and Montana State University.
+• ~July 21-Aug 7: Campus-based lab research at Concord University and Montana State University.
+Professional development activities.

-Late Fall 2022: Presentation of your research results at a geologic conference in Denver or Chicago (funding provided) with additional career and graduate school mentoring.
+• October or December: Presentation of your research results at a professional conference such as the Geological Society of America or American Geophysical Union with additional career and graduate school mentoring (optional; funding provided).

 Am I Qualified?

-Applicants should be undergraduates who preferably will have completed a course in mineralogy, petrology, or Earth materials.
+Applicants should be undergraduates who are rising sophomore, junior, or senior geology/geoscience majors.
+Ideally, applicants will have completed or be enrolled in a course in mineralogy, petrology, or Earth materials although this is not required.
 Coursework in structural geology and/or field geology or field methods is useful.
 NSF requires REU participants to be US citizens or permanent residents.

-Participants should have a planned date of graduation no earlier than December, 2022.
+Participants must have a planned date of graduation no earlier than December, 2024.
 Because of the late start time, students completing a geology field camp early in the summer might be able to attend this REU.

 Type